newtvn/newtvn/README.md

 ### Professional Experience

-**Developer @ BITZ-ITC:** I serve as a lead developer, focusing on crafting user-first, scalable software systems and leading digital innovation.

-**Lead Developer @ Prolithica Technologies:** I manage the delivery of robust and future-proof solutions, ranging from web and mobile application development to cloud infrastructure and AI integration.
+**Lead Developer @ Prolithica Technologies:** I manage the delivery of robust and future-proof solutions, ranging from Enterprise systems, web and mobile application development to cloud infrastructure and AI integration.

 **CEO & Product Lead @ Word and Learn:** I define comprehensive product strategies and oversee the creation of intuitive user interfaces for educational technology solutions.

+**Developer @ BITZ-ITC:** I served as a lead developer, focusing on crafting user-first, scalable software systems and leading digital innovation.

 **Market Research Extern @ Beats by Dre:** I conducted market analysis and consumer research to inform product strategy and brand positioning.